Seema Begum: Career

 Born in Lahore as Shamim Kausar, Seema started her film career in the Punjabi movie Laadli in 1964.
 She was befriended by the singer Naseem Begum, who took her to the filmmaker Shabab Kiranvi who was producing the film.
 In the first film, she was a heroine of the actor Habib.
 After that, she appeared in Mekhana, Eid Mubarak and many other films.
 During her 45-year career, she was mostly cast in supporting roles in both Urdu and Punjabi films.

 Seema also directed a movie "Aag" in 1992, starring Reema and Shaan in the lead cast.

 Personal life

 Seema was once married to someone outside from the cinema world, but divorced him shortly after.
 She didn't have any child.

 Last years and death

-In 2009, Seema got injured in a car accident, after which she was unable to walk due to a broken leg.
+In 2009, Seema was injured in a car accident, after which she was unable to walk due to a broken leg.
 In the later years of her life, she lived a life of poverty, loneliness, and disability.
-Eventually, she passed away in a coma on 21 April 2019 and was buried in the Gulberg graveyard, Lahore.
+Eventually, she died in a coma on 21 April 2019 and was buried in the Gulberg graveyard, Lahore.